 Shepard: Destroyed in a Collector surprise attack.
 I ended up spaced.

-According to Grunt's tank imprint, it's actually the Quarians who are one of the more hardier species in the galaxy compared to Krogan.
+- According to Grunt's tank imprint, it's actually the quarians who are one of the more hardier species in the galaxy compared to krogan.
 Their physical robustness is however offset by their severely weakened immune systems.

-Albion also averts this.
+- Albion also averts this.
 The feline Iskai seem pretty impressive at first, being tall, extremely fast and agile, possessing prehensile tails that allow them to wield an additional weapon, and being quasi-immortal (albeit at great cost) on top of it.
 But it's soon revealed that from their perspective, humans are enormously strong and sturdy, and 'can live to an incredible age' - Iskai's natural lifespan isn't much longer than 40-50 years at most, and the aforementioned quasi-immortality method is available only to a handful of highly respected individuals.
 Ultimately, Iskai are Fragile Speedsters, while humans are Mighty Glaciers - neither better than the other, they complement each other well on your team.

-At the epilogue of Skyward Sword, Demise makes several comments about how the humans from his glory days spent their time cowering in their caves at the mere sight of him and fled to their goddess Hylia for protection.
+- At the epilogue of The Legend of Zelda: Skyward Sword, Demise makes several comments about how the humans from his glory days spent their time cowering in their caves at the mere sight of him and fled to their goddess Hylia for protection.
 He even mocks Hylia for abandoning her divine form for that of Zelda (this is after eating her soul), and yet he finds it curious that their kind begot the likes of Link and Groose.
 He even commends Link when he finally goes down.

 "You stand as a paragon of your kind, human.
 You fight unlike any human or demon I have ever faced."